Closed Japanese restaurants in Munich

 Tokami restaurants stood for the best quality sushi in Munich in the 1990s and early 2000s.

-Update: In 2022, the Tokami Imbiss has suddenly closed, where cheap Thai food was offered next to the Tokami.
+In 2022, the Tokami snack bar has suddenly closed, which offered cheapest Thai food next to the Tokami.
 In May 2023, the Tokami in Theresienstrasse has closed for renovations, according to a note on the door.
 But from the outside there is nothing to notice of renovations.

-Since August 2023, we see large stickers about it on the door that there would soon be an Indian restaurant.
-It is a pity what the operators have made or let become of the Tokami!
+Since August 2023, we have seen large stickers on the door stating that there would soon be an Indian restaurant.
+In October, an Indian restaurant apparently opened in the only slightly remodeled premises of Tokami.

 Restaurant Tenno in Buttermelcherstaße